frankt716/hott/agda/lec01.lagda.md

 Trying to learn Agda through the [HoTTEST Summer School](https://github.com/martinescardo/HoTTEST-Summer-School).

-The K axiom is not consistent with hott so we need to turn it off.
+The K axiom is not consistent with hott (even though we have not introduced the univalence axiom) so we need to turn it off.
 We also need to turn off experimental features to avoid inconsistency.
 ```agda
 {-# OPTIONS --without-K --safe #-}
 ```